mendechris/mendechris.github.io/projects/pokeweather.md

 For this project, I  was responsible for the backend (server-side) code.
 I used OpenWeatherMap API to access relevant weather data for each zip code .
 I also used PoGo API and PokeApi to retrieve information related to each Pokemon's data such as type, move set, and stats.

+Prior to this hackathon I had little-to-no experience with developing a web app.
+In order to contribute to this project, I learned basic HTML and CSS through CodeAcademy and Javascript through FreeCodeCamp.

 Here is some code that illustrates how we categorized weather type based on the ID retrieved by the OpenWeatherAPI: